paypal/agent-toolkit/python/README.md

 - `create_order`: Create an order in PayPal system based on provided details
 - `get_order`: Retrieve the details of an order
-- `capture_order`: Capture payment for an authorized order
+- `pay_order`: Process payment for an authorized order

 **Products**